XD-DENG/Spark-practice/README.md

 >>> raw_content.distinct().count()
 421553
 ```

-One point we need to take note of is that if each line of our data is an array instead of a string, `intersection` and `distinct` methods can't work properly.
+**We may need to note that if each line of our data is an array instead of a string, `intersection` and `distinct` methods can't work properly**.
 This is why I used `raw_content` instead of `content` here as example.

 ### Join

 Once again, I have found the data process methods in Spark is quite similar to that in SQL, like I can use `join` method in Spark, which is a great news! **Outer joins** are also supported through `leftOuterJoin`, `rightOuterJoin`, and `fullOuterJoin` [1].
-Additionally, `cartesian` is available as well (please note [Spark SQL](https://spark.apache.org/sql/) is available for similar purpose and would be preferred & recommended).
+Additionally, `cartesian` is available as well (**please note [Spark SQL](https://spark.apache.org/sql/) is available for similar purpose and would be preferred & recommended**).

 When called on datasets of type (K, V) and (K, W), returns a dataset of (K, (V, W)) pairs with all pairs of elements for each key[1].